fouad1233/stm32g0_tutorials/readme.md

 Hi, and welcome to our repo.
 This repo is prepared for educational purposes.
 I hope it will be useful and give you an opportunity to learn something and improve yourself.
 So let's Start!!!!!!!

+You can read this also from the pdf for **readme.pdf** !!!
+(The pdf is auto generated so sorry if some parts look bad)

 # 1.Introduction

 ## 1.1       Stm32g031k8 nucleo pinout